joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Meditate      |Fast             |Mental         | 3 |
 |Revere (pray) |Fast             |Spirit         | 3 |

-For each unit of time all batteries are recharged.
-The target by the amount listed in the table above and the other by 1 each.
+For each unit of time all batteries are recharged at least 1 point.
+The target battery is charged by the amount in the table above.

-Because these are actions they can be given an associated challenge level.
-What happens on success and failure is whatever makes sense to the setting, theme, and players.
-For example, our characters are in on an airplane.
+Because these are actions that can be given an associated challenge level, whatever happens on success and failure is whatever makes sense to the setting, theme, and players.

+For example, our characters are in an airplane.
 They decide to go to sleep.
-It's loud and one of our characters is afraid of flying, for them it might be a challenge level 5 or 6 roll.
+It's loud and one of our characters is afraid of flying, for them it might be a challenge level 5 or 6.
 Somehow they manage it; everyone gets the recharge for the first unit of time.
 They roll for the second unit; our friend who's afraid to fly fails.
 Then they fail the next one.
 Then they all fail the next one, which is good because the plane is going down.
 The character who's afraid to fly only got 1 round of recharge while everyone else got 3.
 The number of rolls and how much is replenished is entirely up to you and your players; it could be a completely safe place during a mundane period and the characters say, "We want to sleep" to which the narrator replies, "Cool.
 Everyone's batteries are full."

 ### Dice pools